 Undergraduate Course: Theory and Pedagogy of Bilingual and Immersion Education (EDUA10198)

-The course will be delivered in a hybrid way both face-to-face and/or online over eleven weeks deliverd via a hybrid model.
+The course will be delivered face-to-face over eleven weeks, in a lecture plus workshop format.
 The Theory and Pedagogy of Bilingual and Immersion Education course will be delivered bilingually - in Gaelic and in English - with Gaelic being the language of some lectures and workshops.
-Students may contribute online, in class, and complete assignments in either language.
+Students may contribute to class, and complete assignments in either language.
 Students will be expected to prepare for sessions using material available on LEARN, and to actively participate in class-based activities, drawing both on their reading and professional experiences.

-Achievement of course learning outcomes will be assessed by means of two pieces of formative assessment (a presentation, which may be online, and an assignment outline), and one summative assessment.
+Achievement of course learning outcomes will be assessed by means of two pieces of formative assessment (a presentation and an assignment outline), and one summative assessment.
 A summary of the assessments, and the learning outcomes that they relate to, is provided below.
 The assignments and hand-in dates will be detailed on the course LEARN pages.

 Course Delivery Information